Eric Hinderaker: Education and career

 Hinderaker graduated from Watertown High School (South Dakota) in 1977.
 He received his B.A. from Augustana College (now Augustana University), an M.A. from the University of Colorado Boulder, and his Ph.D. from Harvard University in 1991.
 He has spent his subsequent career at the University of Utah, where he is currently Distinguished Professor of History.

 He is the author or co-author of six books including, most recently, Boston’s Massacre (Cambridge, MA: Harvard University Press, 2017), which won the Society of the Cincinnati Prize and was a finalist for the George Washington Prize.
 His previous book, The Two Hendricks: Unraveling a Mohawk Mystery (Cambridge, MA: Harvard University Press, 2010), was awarded the Dixon Ryan Fox Prize by the New York Historical Association in 2009 and the Herbert H. Lehman Prize from the New York Academy of History in 2014.

 He is also co-author, with Rebecca Edwards and Robert Self, of the textbook America’s History (Macmillan/Bedford St. Martin’s), the 10th edition of which was published in 2020.

-He is represented by the Garamond Agency.